 If employee engagement is flagging, there are a few steps you can take to improve it.
 But first, you’ll need to get a read on just how engaged your employees actually are.
 You can use something like employee net promoter score (eNPS), which asks how likely your employees would be to recommend working at your company to friends and family.

 Once you’ve identified that there’s room for improvement, you can start collecting more specific employee feedback to find out why employees are feeling less-than-inspired.
-You can also introduce an employee recognition program to formalize the process of recognition so it doesn’t fall by the wayside.
-(We may know a thing or two about recognition 😉.)
+You can also introduce an employee recognition program to make it more intentional and truly reap the benefits (start with The Complete Manager's Guide to Employee Recognition).

 One thing about employee engagement is undeniable: it cannot coexist with burnout.
+Additionally, in our recent survey, 49% of managers reported dealing with employee burnout.
 If your employees are already feeling burnt out, you have bigger problems to solve than upping engagement.
 You can prevent burnout, however, by focusing on cultural initiatives that are people-first.
 Prioritize your employees as your most important asset.
 You can also build a burnout prevention plan that’s proactive about taking concrete measures to encourage work-life balance.

 Remove bias from performance management